-Several small randomized trials from Asia suggest a survival benefit for adjuvant hyperthermic intraperitoneal chemotherapy (HIPEC) in patients with curatively resected gastric cancer at high risk of recurrence [109, 110].
-The ongoing randomized GASTRICHIP trial seeks to clarify the efficacy of this approach in a European patient population [111].
-For patients with peritoneal metastasis, smaller randomized trials from Asia also exist suggesting an advantage for cytoreductive surgery and HIPEC [112].
+Several smaller randomized trials from Asia suggest a survival benefit for adjuvant hyperthermic intraperitoneal chemotherapy (HIPEC) in patients with curatively resected gastric cancer at high risk of recurrence [109, 110].
+The ongoing randomized GASTRICHIP trial is attempting to clarify the efficacy of this approach in a European patient population [111].
+For patients with peritoneal metastasis, there are also smaller randomized studies from Asia that suggest an advantage for cytoreductive surgery and HIPEC [112].
 A larger multicenter case series from France showed a median survival for surgery plus HIPEC of 9.2 months, with a 5-year survival of 13% for all patients and 23% for patients with complete cytoreduction [113].
-The approach of peritonectomy plus HIPEC plus perioperative chemotherapy was compared with peritonectomy without HIPEC plus perioperative chemotherapy in Germany in the multicenter prospective randomized GASTRIPEC trial.
-The trial had to be closed prematurely due to slow recruitment [114].
+In Germany, the approach of peritonectomy plus HIPEC plus perioperative chemotherapy was compared with peritonectomy without HIPEC plus perioperative chemotherapy in the multicenter prospective randomized GASTRIPEC trial.
+The trial had to be closed prematurely after 105 patients due to slow recruitment and showed no survival benefit [114].